zainebmohamed/churn-modelling/README.md

 # churn-modelling

 This project aims to build a predictive machine learning model to identify Telco customers who are likely to churn.
-The dataset includes various customer attributes such as demographics, financial data and account activity.*
+The dataset includes a number of customer attributes including demographics, financial data and account activity indicators.

 # Objective